-October 28, 2021
+October 28, 2024

 As one of South Africa’s leading specialist foreign exchange providers, we have gained valuable expert knowledge and experience when it comes to importing goods to South Africa.
-Here are some important facts and valuable insights for you and your business to help you stay compliant and optimize the import process.
+Here are some important facts and valuable insights for you and your business to help you stay compliant and optimise the import process.

 The South African Reserve Bank’s exchange control regulations govern what is required for each payment, how payments should be made and how long the goods should take to reach South Africa.